LINDSAY E HANSEN

 The flannelmouth sucker (

-Catostomus latipinnis) (hereafter FMS) is currently the most abundant native fish in the Grand Canyon reaches of the Colorado River, but during the 1990’s, the population was in such low numbers that the species was on the verge of being listed on the Endangered Species Act.
+Catostomus latipinnis) (hereafter FMS) is currently an abundant native fish in the Grand Canyon reaches of the Colorado River, but during the 1990’s the population was in such low numbers that the species was on the verge of being listed on the Endangered Species Act.
 However, beginning in the late 1990’s, the species population has increased dramatically.
 Currently the FMS makes up a significant portion of the fish biomass within the Grand Canyon, but because it has such a stable population, limited research has been conducted to assess its population stability, growth, diet, and migration.
-Further, the source of energy for this fish biomass is currently unknown for all fish species within the Grand Canyon because the Canyon has such a limitation of food inputs and availability.
+Growth in all fish species within the Grand Canyon is controlled by water temperature and limited food availability.

 Click to Learn More About this Research